 In general, there are four types of prawns which you can consider for your prawn cocktail recipe.
 First, the popular choice is to select tiger prawns.

-Tiger prawns are very large, they have a firm flesh and are usually moist.
-You can recognize them by their blue or black stripes which turn red when you cook them.
+Tiger prawns are very large – they have a firm flesh and are usually moist.
+You can recognise them by their blue or black stripes, which turn red when cooked.

-In my opinion, these are the best choice for a prawn cocktail as you can show off their dramatic colour and they will hold well when you dip them into the sauce.
+In my opinion, tiger prawns are the best choice for a prawn cocktail as you can show off their dramatic colour and they’ll keep their shape and hold well when you dip them into the sauce.

-Next, you can also consider king prawns, which are even larger than tiger prawns.
-They also a firm flesh but are slightly richer in flavour.
-They are also a fantastic choice for the prawn cocktail or for a cold seafood salad.
+You could also consider king prawns, which are even larger than tiger prawns.
+They also have a firm flesh, but are slightly richer in flavour.
+They are also a fantastic choice for this prawn cocktail dish or for a cold seafood salad.

 Have you ever heard of banana prawns?
 This specific variety of prawns is very popular throughout Asia.

 They have a sweeter flavour, which makes them ideal for making prawn cakes.
 They are also absolutely delicious in curries – try adding them to a dish like this prawn puri and you’ll be blown away!